 Understanding your balance sheet

-However, it’s well worth taking the time to understand them because they can give you invaluable information about your business and help you manage it better.
-They’re also used by potential lenders and/or investors to help them decide whether to support your business – so it pays to be familiar with them.
+Balance sheets are also used by potential lenders and investors to help them decide whether to support your business, so it pays to be familiar with them.

-In simplest terms, a balance sheet is made up of three components:
+In simple terms, a balance sheet is made up of three components:

-• The overall value of the business (its assets minus its liabilities) – this is known as the owner’s equity (it’s also sometimes referred to as the ‘book value’ of a business).
+3. The overall value of the business — its assets minus its liabilities.
+This is known as the owner’s equity (it’s also sometimes referred to as the ‘book value’ of a business).

 Assets